 Rick: This is thriving with restaurants.

-Brit Lonsdale: Yes, we're in Soho.
-It's full of excellent restaurants.
-It's a big center for media, the arts.
-There's a big gay community here.
+Britt: Yes, we’re in Soho.
+It’s full of excellent restaurants.
+It’s a big center for media, the arts —there’s a big gay community here.
 Always humming, always buzzing.
-One of the marvelous things about London is that it's such a mix.
+One of the marvelous things about London is that it’s such a mix.
 We used to have an enormous empire spanning the globe and as a result lots of different nationalities came here.
 This part of London is the part that we call Chinatown.

-Brit Lonsdale: Definitely.
-And of course Soho's all about theater.
-There are at least 30 theaters within a 10 minute walk from this spot, running the whole gamut musical, comedy, Shakespeare even.
+Brit: Definitely.
+And of course Soho’s all about theater.
+There are at least 30 theaters within a 10-minute walk from this spot, running the whole gamut: musical, comedy, Shakespeare even.